atrosekta/rust-electrical-wiki/content/fullbook.md

 ![](images/image86.png)

-This is when you directly connect what generates power to your circuits.
-If your power source is destroyed or stops producing power for any reason, your circuits will go offline.
+This is when the power source is directly connected to a circuit.
+If the power source is destroyed or stops producing power for any reason, the circuit will go offline.
 This method is a great solution for short term uses like getting some auto turrets asap for your clan or getting some water pumps online early for a berry farm.
-While this method is good for a short time to get an early game advantage, it is not recommended to rely on this method for any length of time.
-We can introduce batteries to our circuits to create backup power more suited for long term use.
+While this method is good for a very short time to get an early game advantage, it is not recommended to rely on this method for any length of time.
+Introducing batteries to a circuit to create backup power is more suited for long term use.

 Pros: